cworld1/PureWeather/README.md

 Translation
 ---
-QuickWeather uses [Weblate](https://weblate.org/) for translations.
-If you would like to help translate QuickWeather into a language that you know, please contribute to the [Weblate project](https://hosted.weblate.org/projects/quickweather/).
+PureWeather uses [Weblate](https://weblate.org/) for translations.
+If you would like to help translate PureWeather into a language that you know, please contribute to the [Weblate project](https://hosted.weblate.org/projects/pureweather/).

 License
 ---
 ```
     Copyright 2019 - 2023 Tyler Williamson

-    This file is part of QuickWeather.
+    This file is part of PureWeather.

-    QuickWeather is free software: you can redistribute it and/or modify
+    PureWeather is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by
     the Free Software Foundation, either version 3 of the License, or
     (at your option) any later version.

-    QuickWeather is distributed in the hope that it will be useful,
+    PureWeather is distributed in the hope that it will be useful,
     but WITHOUT ANY WARRANTY; without even the implied warranty of
     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License
-    along with QuickWeather.
+    along with PureWeather.
 If not, see <https://www.gnu.org/licenses/>.
 ```